bloch-elkouby-lab/website/news/index.md

 {% capture text %}

-Jimmy, Rebecca, Aditya, Stephanie, Jade, Wendy, Runqin, Ronit, and Jason
+Jimmy, Rebecca, Aditya, Stephanie, Jade, Wendy, Runqin, Ronit, and Jason presented their poster at the 2025 SPR conference.

 {% endcapture %}